 1) Not all streets are no speed limits

 This is a common misconception about driving in Germany.
 People hear “Germany has no speed limit” and think that it’s a free for all all over the country, but that simply isn’t true.
 The only time there are no speed limits are on certain parts of the Autobahn (interstate).
 I mean, this IS Germany after all; the country where everything has order and reason!
-So yes, expect speed limits in towns, on country roads and even on some stretched of the Autobahn.
+So yes, expect speed limits in towns, on country roads and even on some stretch of the Autobahn.
+This is one of the MANY things you will come to love (and eventually miss) about living in Germany.

 2) Germans Take Driving Seriously